 Don’t put your camera away though, because there is still a lot to see in the wonder world of the ancient rainforest as you complete the circuit.
 There are strangler figs, tree buttresses, lichens, fungi, volcanic rocks, critters, birds, and more.
 There are numerous interpretive signs to help you learn more about the environment.

-Make sure you enjoy the view from the Skywalk, visit the shop, and check out the mosaics at the Rainforest Centre entrance!
+Make sure you enjoy the view from the Skywalk, visit the gift shop and cafe, and check out the mosaics at the Rainforest Centre entrance!